2007–08 Persian Gulf Cup

-The 2007–08 Persian Gulf Cup (also known as Iran Pro League) was the 25th season of Iran's Football League and seventh as Iran Pro League since its establishment in 2001.
+The 2007–08 Persian Gulf Cup (also known as Iran Pro League) was the 25th season of Iran's Football League and seventh season of Iran Pro League since its establishment in 2001.
 Saipa were the defending champions.
 The season featured 13 teams from the 2006–07 Persian Gulf Cup and three new teams promoted from the 2006–07 Azadegan League: Shirin Faraz as champions, Pegah and Sanat Naft.
 PAS Hamedan replaced PAS Tehran.
 The league started on 16 August 2007 and ended on 17 May 2008.
 Persepolis won the Pro League title for the first time in their history (total ninth Iranian title).

 Teams

 Below is the list of coaches who left their teams after the start of the season.